mxihan/plane-mcp-server/README.md

 - `priority` (optional): Updated priority of the issue
 - `state_id` (optional): Updated state ID of the issue
 - `assignees` (optional): Updated array of user IDs to assign to this issue

+> **Note:** The `assignees` parameter must be an array of user ID strings, following the same format guidelines as the create-issue tool.

 Example: